Oatmeal

 “You know they don’t like their oatmeal plain,” Mommy Bear explained.
 “To tell you the truth, I don’t really like plain oatmeal, either.”

 “I have to confess,” Daddy Bear said.
 “I don’t like plain oatmeal at all.
 I rather like all the different things that the boys bring home.
-It gives the oatmeal such flavour.”
+It gives the oatmeal such flavor.”

 “Remember the time the boys brought the ants home for the oatmeal,” laughed Mommy Bear.
 “The ants kept crawling out of the bowl, onto the table and then all over us.
 I remember we were all itching for weeks after that.”